this meteorite that fell in Morocco would come from… the Earth!

 Meteorites fall on Earth every day.
 But meteorites that come from our own planet are much less common!
 Moreover, if the analyzes of French researchers are confirmed, the one found in Morocco would be the first known boomerang meteorite.

 In 2018, meteorite hunters discovered a piece of pebble weighing just under 650 grams in the Sahara Desert, Morocco.
 No one had seen him fall to Earth.
 But it is not impossible that it was moved once or several times by nomadic peoples living in the region.
-The first analyzes, they, suggested that it could be a volcanic rockvolcanic rock.
+The first analyzes, they, suggested that it might be a volcanic rockvolcanic rock.
 Not much to report, then.

 Until some specialists in the study of meteorites from the University of Aix-Marseille decide to take a closer look.
 Initially, just because this rock was ” odd “.
 And on the occasion of the Goldschmidt 2023 Conference, an international geochemistry conference held a few days ago in Lyon, the researchers presented their results.
 According to which NWA 13188 — for Northwest Africa 13188 — would ultimately be quite exceptional.
 This would be the very first boomerang meteorite.
 A terrestrial meteorite, then.